zalando-stups/documentation/user-guide/databases.rst

 * your bastion host's security group permits **inbound traffic on port 22 from your local IP** address (should already be in place)
-* your bastion host's security group permits **outbound traffic on you db port to your internal instances**
+* your bastion host's security group permits **outbound traffic on the db port to your internal instances**

   .. figure:: images/bastion-host-security-group-outbound.png
      :alt: Bastion Host security group outbound rules